Synchrony Financial Annual Shareholders Meeting Transcript

-Good morning, and welcome to the 2020 Annual Meeting of Stockholders of Synchrony Financial.
-I am Margaret Keane, Chief Executive Officer of Synchrony Financial.
-The meeting is now called to order.
+Good morning, and welcome to the 2021 Annual Meeting of Stockholders of Synchrony Financial.
+I am Margaret Keane, Executive Chair of the Board of Directors of Synchrony Financial.

-I want to start by first thanking all of those working around the clock, especially our health care professionals and first responders on the front lines as well as those behind the scenes, including our dedicated employees who are working to serve our customers and partners.
+Before I turn the call over to Brian Doubles, Synchrony's President and CEO, I would like to again thank Rick Hartnack, who served as the first Chairman of Synchrony's Board until April of this year.
+Rick's wise counsel, strong values and decisive leadership have been invaluable.
+He has left an indelible mark on Synchrony.

-While all of us have been impacted in different ways and we may suffer from sadness and loss, I am also encouraged and inspired by the resolve of our society to come together in this crisis.
-I've seen so much goodness, selfless act and community support.
-It is one of the things I hope continues long after this is done.
+I would also like to say that Jeff Naylor, our Lead Independent Director, is with us today on this webcast.
+Jeff has also been with us from day one.
+And his insight and deep expertise will continue to benefit the company.

 Synchrony Financial Annual Shareholders Meeting Transcript